pekelund-dev/codex-test/docs/gcp-setup-cloud-console.md

    - Go to **Eventarc → Triggers → Create trigger**.
    - Select **Cloud Storage** as the source, choose the **Finalized/Created** event, and specify your receipts bucket.
    - Set the destination to the `pklnd-receipts` Cloud Run service in the same region.
+   - Expand the Cloud Run destination settings and set the **Path** to `/events/storage` so Eventarc reaches the HTTP controller.
    - Choose the `receipt-processor` service account for invocation and create the trigger.

 6. **Observe the lifecycle**